| | | | | | |

 Can’t finish all the paratha at once?
 No problem!
 You can wrap the methi parathas in tinfoil, place them in an airtight container, and store them in the refrigerator for up to three days.

 Surprisingly, you can also freeze methi paratha!
 All you have to do is slightly undercook the paratha without using any oil.
-Next, layer them between parchment paper (to prevent sticking), place them into a freezer-safe bag, and freeze for up to three months.
-You can reheat them on a tawa, frying pan, or microwave.
+Next, layer them between parchment paper (to prevent sticking), and bag them up.

 This Recipe Is: